jawadas/COE_502_Term_Project/README.md

-Parallel K-Means Clustering with Best-of-N Restarts (C++ / OpenMP)
+🚀 Parallel K-Means Clustering with Best-of-N Restarts (C++ / OpenMP)

-This project implements a parallel K-means clustering algorithm in C++ using OpenMP, with:
+This project implements a parallel K-means clustering algorithm in C++ using OpenMP, supporting:

-Support for 8-dimensional data
+✅ 8-dimensional datasets

-Multiple random restarts (best of N runs)
+✅ Multiple random restarts (best-of-N strategy)

-A custom accuracy metric (average distance to centroid)
+✅ Custom accuracy metric (average point–centroid distance)

+✅ Highly optimized assignment + update steps

-Detailed CSV outputs for analysis and reporting
+✅ Rich CSV outputs for analysis and visualization

-💡 If you also have sample1.cpp in this repo:
+💡 Tip: If this repo includes sample1.cpp, run that first.
-Read / run sample1 first – it demonstrates K-means on a tiny static dataset (2D, a few points) to understand the algorithm before jumping into the full 8D / large-dataset version.
+It demonstrates the algorithm on a tiny 2D dataset so you clearly see the K-means process before moving to the full 8D version.

-1. What the Program Does
+📌 What the Program Does

 Given:

-an input CSV file with N data points
+A CSV file with N rows × 8 columns (floats, no header)

-each point having 8 numerical features (no header expected)

-a number of clusters K (passed as a command-line argument)
+A target number of clusters K

-the program:

-Loads all data points from the CSV file into memory.
+The program performs the following:

+1. Data Loading

+Reads all rows into memory

+Measures load time

+2. Best-of-N K-Means (Parallel)

-Runs K-means clustering multiple times (MAX_RUNS, default 10) with different random initial centroids.
+Runs K-means MAX_RUNS times (default: 10), each with different random initial centroids.

-For each run:

-Randomly picks K data points as initial centroids.

-Iteratively does:

-Assignment step: assign each point to its closest centroid (squared Euclidean distance, no sqrt in comparison).
+Each run performs:

+Assignment Step (Parallel)

+Compute squared Euclidean distance to each centroid

+Assign each point to the nearest cluster

+Update Step

-Update step: recompute centroids as the mean of points in each cluster.
+Recompute centroids as the mean of all assigned points

+Stopping Conditions

+K-means stops early if:

-Stops when no point changes cluster or reaches MAX_ITERS (default 200).
+No point changes cluster
+or

+MAX_ITERS iterations reached (default: 200)

+Run Accuracy

-Computes run accuracy = average Euclidean distance of all points to their assigned centroid.
+Accuracy = average Euclidean distance of all points to their final centroid.

-Keeps the best run (the one with lowest average distance).
+The run with the lowest average distance becomes the best clustering.

+3. Final Reporting

-Recomputes all point-to-centroid distances for the best clustering.
+For the best run:

 Prints:

-Best overall accuracy
+Best accuracy

 Best centroids

 Cluster sizes

-First 100 points with distances and cluster IDs
+First 100 points with distances & cluster IDs

-Timing summary (loading + clustering)
+Full timing breakdown

+Computes all point-to-centroid distances

-Writes multiple CSV files:
+Generates multiple CSV outputs:

 clustering_results.csv